Halford Capital

 Property Type and Location

 Lenders have different appetites for different property types.
-Here is a general hierarchy from easiest to hardest to finance:
+Here is the general hierarchy from easiest to hardest to finance:

 1. Multi-family (5+ units): Easiest.
 Stable cash flow, established underwriting models.